-Remember, these tips apply to text messaging using the standard messaging app on most devices and won't have much effect if you're using a messaging app that primarily uses the data or Wi-Fi networks to transmit messages.
+Remember, these tips apply to text messaging using the standard messaging app on most smartphones and won't have much effect if you're using a messaging app that primarily uses the data or Wi-Fi networks to transmit messages.
 These troubleshooting tips are also not specifically meant for resolving issues with picture or video (MMS) messaging.
 For tips on troubleshooting MMS messaging, click here.

 1. Check that voice service is available in your area.

 SMS messages travel over the voice network, so if you're in a "no service" area for voice services you won't be able to send or receive text messages.
 To make sure that voice/SMS service is available where you are, plug your address into our map and check your voice coverage.

 A "no service" area will show up in white.

 2. Confirm that your phone number is active.